Towards 6D Little String Theory of Particles: Six dimensional theories

 Observe that if $A$ has a zero eigenvector, some linear combinations of the scalars will have a trivial kinetic term.
 When this occurs, these tensor multiplets define parameters of the effective theory on the tensor branch, they are non-dynamical fields.

 This leaves one with two general possibilities.
 Either $A$ is positive definite (i.e. $A > 0$), or it is positive semidefinite (i.e. $A \geq 0$).
 To reach a 6D SCFT, a necessary condition is $A > 0$ \cite{Bhardwaj:2015xxa}.
-We summarize the various possibilities for self-consistent 6D theories in table \ref{tab:table4}
+We summarize the various possibilities for self-consistent 6D theories in table \ref{tab:table4}.

-We introduce LST as a 6D theory with $\det A = 0$.
-Some linear combinations of the scalar fields for tensor multiplets will have trivial kinetic term, they are dimensionful parameters.
+We introduce LST as a 6D theory with $\det A = 0$.\footnote{~Moving down in energy, one flows down from SUGRA to LST and then eventually to SCFT.} Some linear combinations of the scalar fields for tensor multiplets will have trivial kinetic term, they are dimensionful parameters.
 In a 6D theory with a single gauge group factor and no dynamical tensor multiplets this parameter is just the overall value $S_{null} = 1 / g_{YM}^2$, with $g_{YM}$ the Yang-Mills coupling of a gauge theory.
 This YM theory contains solitonic solutions which one can identify with strings

 meaning that we dualize in the four directions transverse to an effective string.
 One can expect $A$ to contain some general null space, and with each null direction, a non-dynamical tensor multiplet of parameters